From BR Bullpen

 In 2015, he played 70 games at Iowa, hitting.324 with 13 homers and 61 RBIs in 70 games.
 He missed time due to injury and also played 4 games with the AZL Cubs on a rehabilitation assignment.
 He was passed on the Cubs' depth chart at shortstop by another top prospect, Addison Russell, who was called up in May and spent most of the season in Chicago, doing well.
 Baez for his part had to wait until September 1st to return to the majors.
 He then played 28 games down the stretch, hitting .289 with a homer and 4 RBIs.
 The Cubs had made a remarkable turnaround under new manager Joe Maddon that season, reaching the postseason as the second wild card team, and Baez was on the postseason roster as a back-up infielder.
 He did not see any action in the Wild Card Game, but in the Division Series against the St. Louis Cardinals, he replaced an injured Russell in Game 3, then in Game 4 on October 13th hit a three-run homer off John Lackey in the bottom of the 2nd inning.
 The Cubs went on to win the games and the series, and he started all four games of the NLCS against the New York Mets.
 He only went 1 for 10 as the Cubs were swept by the Mets.

 In the 2015-16 off-season, he played for the Santurce Crabbers of the Puerto Rican League.
 He spent some time in center field there, as the Cubs were looking to increase his versatility in order to give him more playing time.
 They were projecting as a Ben Zobrist-type player, able to fill in where needed at various infield and outfield spots.
 On May 8, 2016, he hit a walk-off homer in the 13th inning against Blake Treinen of the Washington Nationals to give the Cubs a 4-3 win and a a series sweep.
 On September 26th, he hit a grand slam and drove in 6 runs to lead the Cubs to a 12-2 win over the Pittsburgh Pirates, their 100th win of the season.
+He then had a coming out on the postseason, as he was the Cubs best hitter over the first two rounds.
+It included a game-winning homer against the San Francisco Giants in Game 1 of the Division Series and being co-winner of the NLCS MVP Award with P Jon Lester, bringing the Cubs to the World Series for the first time since 1945.

 Further Reading